biosails/BioX-Workflow-Command-Docs/special-variables-hpc.md

 # Special Variables - HPC

 If you take a look at any of they NYUAD Production Pipelines, you will see that there are HPC variables.
 These are for use with [HPC-Runner-Command](https://jerowe.gitbooks.io/hpc-runner-command-docs/content/ "HPC-Runner-Command").
-BioX-Workflow is designed to create a bash script that can run on any server anywhere, but if you are running a very large workflow on an HPC Environment, or even want to multithread among jobs, you can use the HPC parameters to make things run more smoothly.-
+BioX-Workflow is designed to create a bash script that can run on any server anywhere, but if you are running a very large workflow on an HPC Environment, or even want to multithread among jobs, you can use the HPC parameters to make things run more smoothly.

 ```
 ---